-It's probably not shocking that electricians face many hazards on the job - from the risk of potentially electrocuting themselves or others, to the possibility of damaging the property they're working on, to even potentially causing a fire due to an incomplete job - electrical work is not for the faint of heart.
+It's probably not shocking that electricians face many hazards on the job, from the risk of potentially electrocuting themselves or others, to the possibility of damaging the property they're working on, to even potentially causing a fire due to an incomplete job.
+Electrical work is not for the faint of heart.
 The consequences of being uninsured could be disastrous.

 In addition to the main components of electrical contractor insurance coverage, there are some additional types of coverage you may want to consider.

-Independent agents have experience in dealing with all kinds of businesses and insurance policies.
+Independent insurance agents have experience in dealing with all kinds of businesses and insurance policies.
 They excel at matching the most appropriate policy to the business in need.
-Shopping around for insurance policies can be tricky, confusing and time-consuming, and an independent agent's role is to simplify the process.
+Shopping around for insurance policies can be tricky, confusing, and time-consuming, and an independent insurance agent's role is to simplify the process.